What to Eat When Not Feeling Well?

 Simple Baked Chicken from Eating Well Through Cancer cookbook

-Tender chicken with gravy (tastes like chicken soup) makes a very comforting flavorsome meal, and be sure to serve with rice to soak up the last drop of gravy.
-Comforting during the time you need a food easy to tolerate for a chemotherapy diet.
+Tender chicken with gravy (tastes like chicken soup) makes a very comforting flavorsome meal and be sure to serve with rice to soak up the last drop of gravy.
+Also, comforting during the time you need a food easy to tolerate for a chemotherapy diet.
 From the Day of Chemo Chapter.